Photocopy Forgery Examinations

 See also: Photocopy and Photocopier Examination

-Occasionally the document examiner undertakes the examination of an photocopy in pursuit of a determination as to the genuineness of the original signature as represented by the photocopy.
+Occasionally the document examiner undertakes the examination of a photocopy in pursuit of a determination as to the genuineness of the original signature as represented by the photocopy.
 This examination must necessarily include significant thought as to the possibility that a genuine signature can be affixed to a fraudulent document and the composite, or paste-up, photocopied.
 This may result is what would appear to be a photocopy of an original document bearing a genuine signature.
-The same may be true of any other portion of a photocopy; it is not limited to just a signature.
+The same may be true of any other portion of a photocopy and is not limited to just a signature.

 Photocopies can be prepared from a composite of parts of two or more documents which, when copied, can appear to be a reproduction of a single document.
 The resultant copy, made from composites, may or may not display those characteristics indicative of its production from two or more document sources.

 Indications of spuriousness may take the form of misaligned typing, different fonts and different font sizes, misaligned preprinted matter, incorrect vertical, horizontal and margin spacing, “shadowing” in the joined areas, disproportionate area sizes, different preprinted material and ink densities, and missing portions of writing or printing (covered by the paste-up, too closely trimmed, or masked accidently by an opaque fluid).
 Additionally, it may be that the “trash marks,” (described in the section on photocopier examination) surrounding the signature are in greater or lesser quantity than those on the remainder of the document.
 This is especially true if either the model signature or document to be used in the paste-up was itself a photocopy.
 The best indication of what may be a fraudulent photocopy is when the original document has “disappeared” or has been “misplaced.”